adienthu/xyzreader/README.md

 # XYZ Reader
-Demos the application of Material Design principles to a feed reader UI.
+A sample app that demonstrates Material Design principles.
 Built as part of the Udacity Android Course.

 ## Prerequisites
 - Android SDK v24